gabriel-paulos/gabriel-paulos.github.io/_posts/2025-01-18-Hallucinations.md

 - Post training RLHF and DPO
 - Contrastive decoding techniques

-Below I will include some of these solutions:
+Below I will include some of these solutions (this will be fleshed out):

 [V-DPO](https://arxiv.org/abs/2411.02712)